Nilusche/GologGym/README.md

 # Folders
 * `/examples`: Contains example environment for the Blocksworld and Pacman in Prolog Environment
-* `files`: Contains the pseudo language files to define the Blocksworld and Pacman Environment
+* `/files`: Contains the pseudo language files to define the Blocksworld and Pacman Environment
 * `/golog`: Contains the Golog Environment implementation
 * `/utils`: Contains utility functions for Golog Environment